kamilburda/gimp-export-layers/TRANSLATIONS.md

 To create a new translation for your language:

-1. Open Poedit, select "File → New from POT/PO file..." and select the .pot file in the "export_layers/locale" folder.
+1. Open Poedit, select `File → New from POT/PO file...` and select the .pot file in the `export_layers/locale` folder.
 2. Set the language of the translation.
-3. Translate the strings (by filling in the "Translation" text field for each string).
+3. Translate the strings (by filling in the `Translation` text field for each string).
-4. If desired, go to "Catalog → Properties..." and edit the translation file properties.
+4. If desired, go to `Catalog → Properties...` and edit the translation file properties.
    If you don't do this, warning messages may pop up when saving, but they should be harmless.
 5. When done, save the .po file.

 If you spotted some translation errors in the .po file or the plug-in is updated since the last translation was made, you may need to update the translation:

-1. Open the .po file, select "Catalog → Update from POT file..." and find the .pot file.
+1. Open the .po file, select `Catalog → Update from POT file...` and find the .pot file.
 2. Update the translated strings.
    In case the plug-in was updated, update is necessary if:
    * new strings were defined in the .pot file,